Former Husker WR Marcus Fleming commits to Maryland

 I love everything bout this place 🐢 time to work pic.twitter.com/AkVxQgsOfg— HOLLYWOOD💫 (@iam_mf6) December 28, 2020

-He is staying in the Big Ten, though Nebraska is not slated to face the Terrapins again until 2023.
+He is staying in the Big Ten, though Nebraska is not set to face the Terrapins again until 2023.

-Fleming missed a chunk of summer workouts in Lincoln after signing, but worked his way into NU's receiving rotation early in the season and led the team with five catches for 75 yards against Northwestern.
+Fleming missed a chunk of summer workouts in Lincoln after signing, but worked his way into NU's receiving rotation early in the season.
+He led the team with five catches for 75 yards against Northwestern.
 After that, though, he played sparingly, left the team in late November and entered his name into the NCAA's transfer portal on Nov.
 30.

 Contact the writer at pgabriel@journalstar.com or 402-473-7439.
 On Twitter @HuskerExtraPG.